What Is Patient Engagement?

-- Streamlines communication with patients
+- Streamlines patient communication

 - Automates redundant or repeatable tasks to reduce care team admin workload

-- Coordinates care
+- Coordinates patient care

 - Tracks patient progress

-- Allows you to measure the efficiency of your program
+- Measures the efficiency of your program

-Staying connected is crucial for health systems and organizations like Face It TOGETHER—a national nonprofit dedicated to ending the chronic disease of drug and alcohol addiction.
+Staying connected is crucial for health systems and organizations like “Face It TOGETHER,” a national nonprofit dedicated to ending the chronic disease of drug and alcohol addiction.
 To discover how team members at Face It TOGETHER use Welkin’s Care Management platform to effectively engage with patients and support them on their journey to recovery, check out this case study: Innovating Addiction Care Through Powerful Technology.